SalesConnection/Caction-Support/docs/Create_Digital_Form_Mobile.md

 ## How to Create Digital Form in Mobile App
-### Customer, Project and Asset follow a similar process for creating a digital form.
-#### Short intro : Below shows an example of create digital form in job.
+### Below is an example of how to create a digital form for a job.
+Creating a digital form will be the same for Customer, Project, and Asset.
-#### Scenario 1 : Create DF from to do list.
+#### Scenario 1 : Create Digital Form from to do list.
 1) Select Job <br>

 <p align="center">